 Mendeley is a research management tool for desktop & web.
 It has clients for Linux, Mac, Windows and iPhone and a Web interface.
-Mendeley can manage any documents, but is better to work with PDF.
+Mendeley can manage any document, but is better to work with PDF.
 The file meta data are synchronized though Mendeley server.
 The attached files (PDF or any other formats) can also be synchronized, but the free account has a quota of 500MB.
 However, the attached files directory and underlying sqlite database can be synchronized manually.

 Mendeley is also a collaboration platform that all the added documents can be shared with others.
 Co-workers can create group to maintain a shared documents list.
 Mendeley also maintains a public database, from which you can search and add result to your Mendeley library directly.
 Mendeley also supports importing data from other services such as CiteULike.